No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 He's a critic of American imperialism and interference in his region, like a lot of Latin American leaders are.

-And at least one of the people attacked there was Colombian, and the boat itself was not Venezuelan but Colombian, according to him.
+And at least one of the people attacked there was Colombian, and the boat itself was not Venezuelan, but Colombian, according to him.

 This was him talking about the video where the boat was adrift, and that's the boat that the Trump administration just proudly blew up.

-The boat attacked on September 16th was Colombian, had an engine on top as a sign of damage, and was turned off.
+And here's what President Petro said about it: quote, the boat attacked on September 16th was Colombian, had an engine on top as a sign of damage and was turned off.

-And who was there was a lifelong fisherman, Alejandro Carranza, who has not returned to his home.
+Presumably it was in Colombia waters and was there, who was there was a lifelong fisherman, Alejandro Carranza, who has not returned to his home.

-I request that you act immediately, grant immediate protection to the victim families, and associate them, if they wish, with the victims of Trinidad and Tobago.
+Alert to the Attorney General of the EA Nation, I request that you act immediately, grant immediate protection to the victim families, and associate them, if they wish, with the victims of Trinidad and Tobago to initiate legal actions in the world and in the justice system of the United States.

 Now, you look at that video, there's no question what he said there about the boat is true.

-I don't know if the boat was disabled, I don't know if the engine was injured, but they were clearly installed.
+I don't know if the engine was injured, but they were clearly stalled.

-The boat was not headed anywhere, it was not speeding anywhere.
+The boat was not headed anywhere.

-I And he claimed that it was a fisherman.
+And he claimed that it was a fisherman.

 The family has come out and said the same.

-I'm not saying you Should believe them blindly either.
+I'm not saying you should believe them blindly either.

 Here's what Donald Trump responded.

-This was yesterday on True Social in response to President Petro's statement, quote, President Gustavo Petro of Colombia is an illegal drug leader, strongly encouraging the massive production of drugs in big and small fields all over Colombia.
+This was yesterday on True Social in response to President Petro's statement: quote: President Gustavo Petro of Colombia is an illegal drug leader, strongly encouraging the massive production of drugs in big and small fields all over Colombia.

 Before that, it was a right-wing government for the longest time in Colombia.